Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Wallace State Community College, Hanceville Report

-Full Allied Health & Medical Assisting Services at J. F. Drake State Community and Technical College Report
+Read full report on Allied Health & Medical Assisting Services at J. F. Drake State Community and Technical College

-Herzing University - Birmingham did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a undergraduate certificate.
-It came in at #10 on the list.
-Located in the large suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit college with a small student population.
+Herzing University - Birmingham landed the #10 spot in the 2023 rankings for the most popular undergraduate certificate allied health & medical assisting services programs.
+Located in the large suburb of Birmingham, Herzing University - Birmingham is a private not-for-profit school with a fairly small student population.

 The average amount in student loans that medical assisting majors at Herzing University - Birmingham take out while working on their Undergraduate Certificate is $19,729.